jhildenbiddle/css-vars-ponyfill/docs/index.md

 }
 ```

-When the above CSS output is appended to the DOM, the `color: red;` declaration overrides the `@meda` rule's `color: blue;` declaration.
+When the above CSS output is appended to the DOM, the `color: red;` declaration overrides the `@media` rule's `color: blue;` declaration.
 This is because the two `p` rules have the same [CSS specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) so the last rule wins.

 A workaround for this issue is force the ponyfill to include a declaration in the output by using a bogus CSS custom property with a fallback value: